Routine Reporting & Communication

 Operative cholangiograms and retrograde urographic studies, unless specifically requested by the operating surgeon.

-"Red folders" are requests for report addendums by our coders, mostly sent to faculty by e-mail now.
-These are administrative deficiencies in reports that can preclude payment for our services.
+"Red folders" are requests for report addendums by our coders, sent to faculty by e-mail.
+These are administrative deficiencies or discrepancies in reports that can preclude payment for our services.

-Faculty are expected to complete "red folders" within 5 business days, excluding vacation, holidays, and conferences.
+Faculty are expected to complete these inquiries within 5 business days, excluding vacation, holidays, and conferences.

 - The aorta and IVC are not mentioned on a complete abdomen ultrasound report.